YahooArchive/end-to-end/README.markdown

 The extension requires a keyserver implementing [this API](docs/keyserver.md) to fetch keys for other users.

-We do not currently provide a keyserver.
+We do not currently provide a publicly-exposed keyserver.
 So you'll need to run your own for now.
-(We will provide a vagrantfile or node package for this soon.)
+(We will provide an open source vagrantfile or node package for this soon.)

 Once that's done: